 And so it was with Churchill for me.
 Coming back in the fall after ten years away, I had to wonder: Has climate change changed Churchill?

 I revisited Churchill this year, in mid-October.
-Almost exactly a decade ago, I had gone on NatHab’s Churchill Polar Bear Tour.
-Although I had been back to Churchill in the intervening years — during the summer on an Arctic adventure to see beluga whales and in the winter on a northern lights tour — this was the first time I returned in the fall to witness the influx of polar bears.
+Almost exactly a decade ago, I had gone on NatHab’s Classic Polar Bear Adventure.
+Although I had been back to Churchill in the intervening years — during the summer to see beluga whales and in the winter on a northern lights tour — this was the first time I returned in the fall to witness the influx of polar bears.

 Ten years ago in mid-October, I landed in a Churchill that was covered in snow.
 Back then, during our first day on the tundra rover, my fellow travelers had trouble with camera batteries freezing because of the extreme cold.
 We experienced blizzard-like conditions one night; and after my very first dog-sledding excursion, I was surprised to find frost on my glasses.
 Polar bears by the dozens encircled us and rolled in snowdrifts.